Variable Annuity Definition

-- This is different from a fixed annuity which promises fixed payments to the investor holding the instrument at the time of retirement and thereafter.
+- It is different from a fixed annuity, which promises fixed payments to the investor holding the instrument at the time of retirement and after that.

-- It offers a range of options to the investor to select the strategy of investment and accordingly the value of the contract also changes depending upon the risk of the investor.
+- It offers a range of options to the investor to select the strategy of investment.
+Accordingly, the value of the contract also changes depending upon the risk of the investor.

 How does Variable Annuity Work?

 Let’s assume that a person wants to invest $10,000 in a variable annuity with the insurance company.
-In this case, the company will offer the investor the plans/strategies which are used to invest the client’s money.
-Some plans may invest 70% of the funds into equity and 30% into debt while some may invest 50% into equity, 30% into debt and 20% into mutual funds.
-The investor needs to select the plan and accordingly the value would be decided depending upon the risk appetite of the fund.
-Since it is a variable annuity plan, the value of the investment may vary on a daily basis.
+In this case, the company will offer the investor the plans/strategies used to invest the client’s money.
+Some plans may invest 70% of the funds into equity, and 30% into debt, while some may invest 50% into equity, 30% into debt, and 20% into mutual funds.
+The investor needs to select the plan, and accordingly, the value would be decided depending upon the risk appetite of the fund.
+Since it is a variable annuity plan, the value of the investment may vary daily.

-Suppose a person invests $10,000 in a variable annuity plan which invests 50% into debt and balances 50% into equities.
-The debt investment provides a return of 10% whereas the equity investment provides a return of 15%.
+Suppose a person invests $10,000 in a variable annuity plan, which invests 50% into debt and balances 50% into equities.
+The debt investment provides a return of 10%, whereas the equity investment provides a return of 15%.
 In this case, the investment portfolio of the investor would be valued at $12,500 due to the upside in the instruments.
-This gives the investor the returns which are higher than the fixed instrument provided by the fixed annuity plans which generally are equal to the fixed deposit rate provided by the banks and financial institutions.
+It gives the investor the returns, which are higher than the fixed instrument provided by the fixed annuity plans, which generally are equal to the fixed deposit rate provided by the banks and financial institutions.

 Variable Annuity Fees